 Saint Mary’s College of California

-Brother Camillus Chavez, holds a B.A. in philosophy, an M.S. in Spanish and Latin-American literature, a second M.A., in theology, and a Ph.D. in clinical and social psychology.
+Brother Camillus Chavez holds a B.A. in philosophy, an M.S. in Spanish and Latin-American literature, a second M.A., in theology, and a Ph.D. in clinical and social psychology.
 A certified hypnotherapist, he has taught at Saint Mary’s College of California since 1975, offering courses on prayer and meditation, as well as open meditation sessions.
 His reputation for being gregarious arises from consciously practicing the Lasallian teacher’s virtues of Vigilance, Gentleness, and Prudence.
 It is Brother Camillus’ purpose to introduce students to their own interior life.
 Camillus, who entered psychology because of an abiding interest in the workings of the soul, has now moved into teaching courses that approach psychological material from a spiritual perspective, because, “I’ve found that psychological problems often indicate a need to move forward in one’s spiritual development.”
 For Camillus, the key to that development is the interior life.
 He notes that “even just a five-minute meditation can recall us to the fact that we are in the presence of a God who loves us with an overwhelming love.
 This is a Lasallian heritage – in the Rule of the Brothers the most important exercise of the day is interior prayer – but unless we connect the students to it, they won’t know it’s their heritage, too.
 I also think it’s important now for the Brothers to reach out and to share the charism of interior prayer.”
 Brother Camillus received the Saint John Baptist de La Salle Award in 2000 from the Saint Mary’s College Alumni Association, the highest award given by the Alumni/ae to a faculty member who has evidenced concern for students, availability to them beyond the classroom, and commitment to professional excellence.

 Dr.Gwendolyn Dewey holds a doctorate from the University of Washington in educational policy, governance, and administration, and a Doctor of Ministry from Eastern Baptist theological Seminary in transformational leadership for the global church.
-She is the Academic Dean at Bakke Graduate University over both the School of Theology and the School of Business, as well as the Director of Doctoral Dissertations, and Administrator of the Theology of Work grant program.
+She has held the position of Academic Dean at Bakke Graduate University over both the School of Theology and the School of Business, as well as the Director of Doctoral Dissertations, and Administrator of the Theology of Work grant program.
 She was past President of Bakke Graduate University and teaches in the U.S. and globally.
 She has experience both in the corporate world and in education (pre-kindergarten through university levels), holding key administrative positions at each level.
 She served as professor in the graduate educational administration program at Pacific Lutheran University, Tacoma, Washington.

 Gabriel Ehri, Executive Director